 - Cysts in the liver, bile ducts or pancreas

 - Pancreatic tumors

 Diagnosis and treatment

-The Hospital utilizes FibroScan Technology, which measures the stiffness or elasticity of the liver, to assess the condition of the liver and better inform physicians of proper liver disease treatment following diagnosis.
-A multidisciplinary liver disease team, consisting of gastroenterologists, hepatologists and surgeons, works alongside medical and radiation oncologists to tailor individual liver disease care plans which may include surgery, ablation and embolization procedures, advanced endoscopy and medical and radiation oncology.
+This non-invasive test measures the stiffness or elasticity of the liver, to assess the condition of the liver and better inform physicians of proper liver disease treatment following diagnosis.

 Interventional Oncology (IO), the most recent development in interventional radiology, is a critical component of the multidisciplinary cancer team at the White Plains Hospital Center for Cancer Care.